 How long is the Tanzania Volunteer eVisa valid for?

-The Tanzania Volunteer eVisa has a validity period of 90 days after arrival starting the arrival date.
+The Tanzania Volunteer eVisa has a validity period of 90 days after arrival.

 How many entries does a Tanzania Volunteer eVisa cover?